How I Structure RubyGems

-Here are a few guidelines for my future self.
+These are guidelines for my future self.

-• A gem called nyan_cat should need a require like this: require "nyan_cat".
+• A gem called nyan_cat: require "nyan_cat"

-• A gem called nyan-cat should need a require like this: require "nyan/cat".
+• A gem called nyan-cat: require "nyan/cat"

-• A gem called nyan_cat-moar_cats should need a require like this: require "nyan_cat/moar_cats"
+• A gem called nyan_cat-moar_cats: require "nyan_cat/moar_cats"

 File structure